Six Ways Interior Design Affects Mood

 FACT: Several studies have revealed that the color blue lowers heart rate, while red elevates it.

 • Decorate with some plants.
-Studies have shown that incorporating decor that mimicks the outdoors will promote energy and boost your mood.
+Studies have shown that incorporating decor that mimics the outdoors will promote energy and boost your mood.

 • Swap out some lights or light bulbs.
 You want to make sure that you have enough light in the room (if you can’t see your food in the dining room, that’s a problem) and that the light is the right color (if your food looks gross because of the light, that’s a problem).